Generic stabilizers for simple algebraic groups: Stabilizers in general position

 The following lemma allows us to leverage the results of Guralnick-Lawther (where the s.g.p.\ was computed for the abstract group $G(k)$) and Garibaldi-Guralnick (where the generic stabilizer was computed for the Lie algebra $\g$).

-\begin{lem} Let $G$ be a group scheme over an algebraically closed field $k$ acting on an irreducible variety $X$ so that \begin{enumerate} \item there is an s.g.p.\ $G(k)_*$ for the action by the abstract group of points $G(k)$ and \item there is an open subset $U$ of $X$ such that $\dim \g_u = \dim G(k)_*$ for all $u \in U$. \end{enumerate} Then there is an s.g.p.\ for the action of the group scheme $G$ on $X$ and it is smooth. \end{lem}
+\begin{lem} Let $G$ be a group scheme over an algebraically closed field $k$ acting on an irreducible variety $X$ so that \begin{enumerate} \item there is an s.g.p.\ $G(k)_*$ for the action by the abstract group of points $G(k)$ and \item there is an $x \in X(k)$ such that $\dim \g_x = \dim G(k)_*$. \end{enumerate} Then there is an s.g.p.\ for the action of the group scheme $G$ on $X$ and it is smooth. \end{lem}